aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 - injecting malicious environment variables (like `LD_PRELOAD`, `LD_LIBRARY_PATH`, `PYTHONPATH`, etc.)
 - affecting the behavior of sudo-executed commands

 `mail_badpass`: This tells sudo to send an email to the system administrator if a user enters an incorrect password when trying to run sudo.
-But the command `find`, `less`, and `nano` won't trigger this rule because the user can use it without password, thus we can exploit it to gain privileg escalation..
+But the command `find`, `less`, and `nano` won't trigger this rule because the user can use it without a password, thus we can exploit it to gain privileg escalation..
-This repo will help you in how to do the exploitation -> https://gtfobins.github.io
+This repo will help you with how to do the exploitation -> https://gtfobins.github.io

 Abusing `find` command:
 ```bash